OneWhoFrogs/BigFriendlyRobot/readme.md

+# When flair came out, I completely redesigned the bot.
+The source code here isn't currently running on BFR.

+You can find a reasonably current archive here: http://dl.dropbox.com/u/4907943/BigFriendlyRobot-8-22.zip

+Let me know if you'd like a more up to date version.

 # BigFriendlyRobot #

 BigFriendlyRobot is a reddit bot that manages user tags within subreddits.
 Check out [/r/bigfriendlyrobot](http://reddit.com/r/bigfriendlyrobot).
 To create a tag there, message [BigFriendlyRobot](http://www.reddit.com/message/compose/?to=BigFriendlyRobot) with the following fields: